webdott/articles/ckk6gzs07040jics18jy00v0a.md

 ### useContext

 The final method used for consuming Contexts is the `useContext()` hook.
-This hook will receive the context to be consumed and the value would correspond to that of the nearest Provider upwards the component tree.
+This hook will receive the context to be consumed, and the `value` would correspond that of the nearest Provider for this context, upwards the component tree.
 The *Header* component in our app is yet to consume the `ThemeContext`, so let's use that to demonstrate.

 ```
 import React, {useContext} from 'react';